 Expand your knowledge into related tool sets and platforms.

 Learn how to use SQL to manage your database.
-This simple, straightforward course provides detailed instructions for creating tables, defining relationships, manipulating strings, and more.
+Explore beginner-level tutorials on creating tables, defining relationships, and manipulating strings with SQL and SQLiteStudio.

 Learning SQL Programming with Scott Simpson

 Learn the basics of SQL, the programming language for retrieving and editing data from databases such as SQL Server, MySQL, MariaDB, and PostgreSQL.

 1h 27m • COURSE

 SQL: Data Reporting and Analysis with Emma Saunders

 Get the data you need for analysis and reporting by writing your own SQL code.
 Learn how to write basic SQL queries, sort and filter data, and join results from different tables.

 Advanced NoSQL for Data Science with Dan Sullivan

 Explore the fundamentals of NoSQL.
 Learn the differences between NoSQL and traditional relational databases, discover how to perform common data science tasks with NoSQL, and more.

 SQL Tips, Tricks, & Techniques with Ben Sullins